Generic Name: everolimus (Zortress) (E ver OH li mus (ZOR tress))

 What should I avoid while taking Zortress?

-Do not receive a "live" vaccine while using Zortress, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Do not receive a "live" vaccine while using Zortress.
+The vaccine may not work as well and may not fully protect you from disease.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Zortress may increase your risk of developing skin cancer.
 Avoid exposure to sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.